 Generic Name: LOPERAMIDE/SIMETHICONE - ORAL Pronounced: (low-PAIR-uh-mide/sye-METH-ih-cone) Anti-Diarrheal (Lope)-Anti-Gas Oral Precautions

-Before taking this medication, tell your doctor or
+Before taking this product, tell your doctor or pharmacist

-have any other allergies.
-This product may contain inactive ingredients (such

-as soy), which can cause
+allergies.
+This product may contain inactive ingredients, which can cause

 allergic reactions or other problems.
-Talk to your
+Talk to your pharmacist for more

-This product should not be used if you have certain
+This medication should not be used if you have certain

 medical conditions.
-Before using this product, consult your doctor or
+Before using this medicine, consult your doctor or

 pharmacist if you have:

-Answers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
+You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.